cloud-elements/devportal/docs/elements/quickbooksonline/authenticate.md

 }
 ```

-### Token Based Authentication
+## Token Based Authentication

-The Quickbooks Online element also allows for token based authentication.
-To provision an instance using this method, you are still required to have all of the oauth information ahead of time.
+The QuickBooks Online element also allows for token based authentication.
+To provision an instance using this method, you are still required to have all of the OAuth information ahead of time.

-#### Example cURL
+### Example cURL

 ```bash
 curl -X POST \